Skip to content

 1. Set Map.CRS to "EPSG:3857" if using SphericalMercator.

 The ProjectingProvider will handle the projection for you.
-Alternatively, you can manually project the data using Mapsui.SphericalMercator.FromLonLat and ToLonLat before adding it to a MemoryLayer, which eliminates the need to set CRSes.
+Alternatively, you can manually project the data using Mapsui.SphericalMercator.FromLonLat and ToLonLat before adding it to a MemoryLayer, in which case no CRS fields need to be set.

 Remarks

-• Mapsui does not support projecting images, such as raster tiles.
-The CRS fields are ignored for image projections.
+• Mapsui does not support projecting raster images such as tiles; CRS fields are ignored for those layers.

 Sample